wojdyr/fityk/doc/fit.rst

 In Fityk:

 * ``info errors`` shows values of :math:`\sigma_{a_k}`.
+* ``info confidence 95`` shows confidence limits for confidence level 95% (any level can be choosen)
 * ``info cov`` shows the matrix *C*:sup:`--1`.
 * Individual symmetric errors of simple-variables can be accessed as ``$variable.error`` or e.g. ``%func.height.error``.

 .. admonition:: In the GUI

-    select :menuselection:`Fit --> Info` from the menu to see uncertainties and the covariance matrix.
+    select :menuselection:`Fit --> Info` from the menu to see uncertainties, confidence intervals and and the covariance matrix.

 .. note:: In Fityk 0.9.0 and earlier ``info errors`` reported values of
           :math:`\sqrt{C_{kk}^{-1}}`, which makes sense if the standard